 The plane arrived about an hour late (this is normal) and there were already many people on the plane.
 The pilot jumped out, introduced himself and escorted me to the back where there were steps to climb onto the plane.
 I greeted my fellow passengers and took a seat in the back, since most seats up front were taken, and passengers were asleep.

+The aircraft had seating for approximately 12 passengers.
+Single seats on the left, double bench seats on the right.
+There were two couples and one family, plus me, on this flight, but we were all going to different places.
 Before I had time to integrate all that was happening, the door closed behind me, the pilot got in his seat, turned around to give me a quick safety briefing before starting the plane, and prepared to take off again.

 We were airborne for about ten minutes before landing to drop off one of the couples.
 We took off again for about twenty-five minutes before landing to drop off the other couple.
 At another stop, we picked up three passengers, and then finally about an hour and a half later, I and the family arrived at our destination.